mojowen/pizza2thepolls/sendingpizzas/index.md

  2. __Are you the organizer of the event or can you connect us with them?__ We don't want to disrupt someones hard work by sending a bunch of unexpected pizzas.

- 3. __Are folks coming together to have their voice heard?__ We tend to support folks engaged in civic expression (like a rally or protest), or standing up for their rights (like a strike), or doing something civicly minded (like registering voters or helping count ballots).
+ 3. __Are folks coming together to have their voice heard?__ We tend to support folks engaged in civic expression (like a rally or protest), or standing up for their rights (like a strike), or doing something civically minded (like registering voters or helping count ballots).

     We're less inclined to send pizzas to folks at work (like reporters staking out a courthouse).
 But if you've answered questions __#1__ and __#2__ it doesn't hurt to ask.